The University Times: History

 The University Times was founded in 2009 by Robert Donohoe, the then-Communications Officer of Trinity College Dublin Students' Union.
 It replaced that union's previous paper, The University Record.
 In his first editorial, Donohoe wrote about the importance of the free press, stating: "Any measure that attempts to impose a chilling effect on the immutable right of a newspaper to print what it is right to print is failing to protect the members of this College.
 The paper stands for the right to say just as much as it stands for your right to hear."

 The newspaper primarily focuses on the happenings of Trinity College Dublin, in addition to wider student and education issues.
 In 2015, it was the first newspaper to report on the details of a high-profile report from a government working group on higher education funding.

 Though it is funded by Trinity College Dublin Students' Union, its editorial line is often critical of the union – something that has led to increasing tensions.
 Until 2015 the union's Communications Officer served as the paper's editor; the posts were subsequently separated to facilitate the latter's independence.
 Patrick Prendergast, the Provost of Trinity College Dublin, said in 2019 "The University Times has pursued an independent course in many aspects of College life, and done so fearlessly."

-The University Times Magazine, a pull-out magazine that focuses on national and international political and cultural developments, was founded in 2012, with Tommy Gavin serving as its first editor.
+Before it was the University Times, the paper operated as the University Record from 1998-2009.
+Before that, TCDSU published a magazine called Aontas ("Union" in English) from 1985-2998.

 Radius is the paper's Dublin cultural supplement.